balmli/no.almli.thermostat/README.md

 #### Actions

+- Set the thermostat mode
 - Set the temperature for the current thermostat mode
-- Set the thermostat mode
-- Set the setpoint of a thermostat mode

 ### Release Notes